Emmynash/spectrocloud/education-engineer/deploy-app-with-kind.md

 $ Forwarding from 127.0.0.1:8080 -> 8080
 Forwarding from [::1]:8080 -> 8080
 ```
-### View the App
+## View the App
 Now, open a web browser and navigate to `http://localhost:8080`.

-You will see the sample application's welcome page, which should look similar to this:
+If everything worked, your browser should display output similar to this:

 ```
 Hello, world!